Freetz/freetz/make/README.md

     Python is a remarkably powerful dynamic programming language that is used in a wide variety of application domains.
 CAUTION: Python adds roughly 4 MB to 15.5 MB (depending on your choice of modules) of uncompressed data to your image.
 In most cases, it should therefore be externalized.

   * **<u>python-bjoern: bjoern 1.3.4</u><a id='python-bjoern'></a>**<br>
+    A screamingly fast Python WSGI server written in C.

   * **<u>python-cheetah: cheetah 2.4.4</u><a id='python-cheetah'></a>**<br>

   * **<u>python-imaging-library: Imaging Library 1.1.7</u><a id='python-imaging-library'></a>**<br>
     The Python Imaging Library adds image processing capabilities to the Python interpreter.
-This library provides extensive file format support, an efficient internal representation,
+This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.

   * **<u>python-mechanize: mechanize 0.2.5</u><a id='python-mechanize'></a>**<br>
+    Stateful programmatic web browsing, after Andy Lester's Perl module WWW::Mechanize.

   * **<u>python-pycrypto: pycrypto 2.6.1</u><a id='python-pycrypto'></a>**<br>
-    A collection of both secure hash functions (such as MD5 and SHA),
+    A collection of both secure hash functions (such as MD5 and SHA), and various encryption algorithms (AES, DES, IDEA, RSA, ElGamal, etc.).

   * **<u>python-pycurl: pycurl 7.43.0</u><a id='python-pycurl'></a>**<br>
     PycURL is a Python interface to libcurl.
-PycURL can be used
+PycURL can be used to fetch objects identified by a URL from a Python program.

   * **<u>python-pyopenssl: pyopenssl 0.13.1</u><a id='python-pyopenssl'></a>**<br>
+    Python interface to the OpenSSL library.

   * **<u>python-pyrrd: pyrrd 0.1.0</u><a id='python-pyrrd'></a>**<br>
+    An Object-Oriented Python Interface for RRDTool.

   * **<u>python-pyserial: pyserial 2.6</u><a id='python-pyserial'></a>**<br>
+    Python Serial Port Extension.

   * **<u>python-yenc: yEnc 0.4.0</u><a id='python-yenc'></a>**<br>